 This article describes a conference capacity in relation to participants.
 There are two types of participants: users who join conferences using the join method and listeners who join conferences using the listen method.
 Users can send and receive streams whereas listeners can only receive streams.
 The ratio of users to listeners determines how many total participants can join a conference without degrading audio and video quality.

 The supported number of users depends on the conference type and the audio codec used.
-Non-Dolby Voice conferences support only the Opus codec.
-Dolby Voice conferences support the Opus codec for Web SDK users and the DVC codec for Android SDK, iOS SDK, and Desktop SDK users.
+The list of the supported codecs for each SDK is available in the Dolby Voice document.
 The following table presents the supported number of users in different scenarios:

 |Conference type||Codec||Shared media||Maximum number of users|